We are pleased to report that Woodpecker Network volunteers found and observed the outcomes of 12 nests this year.

 Defoliating caterpillars, the main food supply, for woodland birds, peaked very early this year, due to the very warm weather in April.
 So by the time Lesser Spots were ready to feed their young the main peak of caterpillars had passed, leaving the adults to search for alternative food.
 This could be why the numbers of chicks fledged was low.

-Over the next few weeks, we compile a full report with analysis, photos and videos from the nests and other sightings from 2020 and comparison with previous years.The report will be published on this website as soon as it has been completed and checked with the nest observers.
+Over the winter, we will compile a full report with analysis, photos and videos from the nests and other sightings from 2020 and comparison with previous years.The report will be published on this website as soon as it has been completed and checked with the nest observers.

 If anyone knows of any more Lesser Spot nests please send the details to contribute to the project to Ken and Linda Smith via the Woodpecker Network website.